adduser

 Sample output:

-Enable SSH Root Access
+Enable SSH Root access in FreeBSD

 By default, SSH root login is disabled for security purposes on FreeBSD.
 So, you can't access your FreeBSD server via SSH as root user.
 It is strongly recommended to leave SSH root login disabled and use a non-privileged user and allow SSH access to that user as described above.
-However, you can change this behaviour and allow SSH access to the root user if you really want to.

 Edit /etc/ssh/sshd_config file: